Decision Centric Approach is the key to enabling organizations to respond to market dynamics quicker and innovate in business moments.

 Act: Allows actions to be taken based on decision outcomes.
 A decision might have multiple answers, therefore testing, optimizing and creating new data for the cycle as input to Observe is part of the Act.

 Apart from increased organizational efficiency, the Decision Centric Approach also releases the potential for making the right decision at the right time based on particular customer needs.
 This will allow organizations to implement customer-centric processes and also enable them to provide personalized and fully customized products and services to their customers.
 This highly customized, personalized product and services is the true differentiation point for organizations.

 A Decision-Centric Approach enables the organization to learn and adapt as quickly as possible, and that is why it is a critical tool to increase business agility.
 It enables a feedback loop and explicitly defines business decisions in the business moment.
 The decisions then can be carried out using AI, Machine Learning, Business Rules and so on.
 The important part is to understand these decisions by having a framework to put the decisions into the context of business moments, thereby enabling the business to iterate as quickly as possible:

-- A Decision-Centric Approach empowers organizations to continuously deliver and innovate in an iterative manner based on what matters for the business.
+- Business Alignment: Decision-Centric Approach empowers organizations to continuously deliver and innovate in an iterative manner based on what matters from the business objectives perspective.

 Last updated December 6th, 2019 at 03:13 pm, Published August 30th, 2018 at 03:13 pm